camconrad/compensator/contracts/README.md

 - `ProposalStaked(address indexed user, uint256 proposalId, uint8 support, uint256 amount)` - Emitted when a user stakes COMP for a proposal outcome.
 - `ProposalStakeDistributed(uint256 indexed proposalId, uint8 indexed winningSupport)` - Emitted when stakes are distributed after a proposal resolves.
 - `ClaimRewards(address indexed user, uint256 amount)` - Emitted when a user claims their rewards.
-- `LosingStakeReclaimed(address indexed user, uint256 proposalId, uint256 amount)` - Emitted when a user reclaims their losing stake after a proposal is resolved.
+- `StakeReclaimed(address indexed user, uint256 proposalId, uint256 amount)` - Emitted when a user reclaims their losing stake after a proposal is resolved.
 - `COMPLocked(address indexed user, uint256 unlockTime)` - Emitted when a user's COMP is locked.
 - `NewProposalDetected(uint256 indexed proposalId)` - Emitted when a new proposal is detected.
 - `ProposalActivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as active.